ftelschow/HPE/README.md

 Each folder contains a setup script called generate_profile.m, which needs to be run first before any of the other scripts in the folder.
 It will automatically produce the neccessary subfolders and compile the C++ code. **Don't forget to change the paths in this script according to your folder structure!**
-Afterwards the other scripts, which reproduce the simulation results, data analysis and figures from the paper can be run.
+Afterwards all other scripts, which reproduce the simulation results, data analysis and figures from the paper can be run.

 README.md